-I would suggest that unless you have a larger following, (i.e. over 3000 followers), you may be better staying with ‘connect’.
+Unless you have a larger following, (i.e. over 3000 followers), you may be better staying with ‘connect’.
 So do think about this before accepting the switch to creator mode.
-If you’re not sure of the difference between ‘connect’ and ‘follow’ on LinkedIn – DM me as I haven’t got round to writing about it yet.

 Hmm, is this just vanity metrics?
 How important is it to have lots of followers?
 I find this worrying as LinkedIn is about building relationships not numbers.
 Will this lead people to behave in a ‘spammy’ way on LinkedIn?
 Will the focus be on just trying to get followers and not building relationships?

-Hashtags are still quite an unknown feature on LinkedIn so this seems like a way to bring them to our attention.
-Hashtags are useful as a way of collating content and organising my feed.
+Hashtags are still quite an unknown feature on LinkedIn so this seems like a way to bring them to your attention.
+Hashtags are useful as a way of collating content and organising your feed.

-4. Your profile will be re-ordered to show Featured and Activity sections first.
+Your profile will be re-ordered to show Featured and Activity sections first

-5. Your Activity section will be expanded to showcase more of your recent content and will no longer show your likes, comments, and other activity.
+Your Activity section will be expanded to showcase more of your recent content and will no longer show your likes, comments, and other activity

 “ Creator mode is our first step in creating a dedicated experience and toolset for our creator community.
 In addition to an optimized Profile experience, we’ll also give creators who opt into creator mode exclusive access to content tips and tailored best practices.
 We’re ramping creator mode to all members globally over the coming month, and will continue to find new ways to enhance creators’ experience on LinkedIn.
 We look forward to seeing how you’re able to incorporate creator mode in the content you share.”